 If you’re stressed, anxious, or just need a breather, meditation is one of the best things you can do for yourself, both clinically and spiritually.
 You hear it a lot, we say it a lot — and that’s because it’s important.
 Meditation is simple, free, powerful, and healing.
 Just like with therapy, there’s nothing quite like it.
 So turn your brain off with a FitOn meditation then go back to tip #1 and turn your phone off for a while.
 It’ll feel soooo good.

 Here are some amazing guided FitOn meditations to get you started.
+And if you’re intimidated to start because you feel like you just can’t quiet your mind, try these tips!

 #10 Try Daily Affirmations